How to Merge Excel Files and Sheets

 Merging sheets and files in Excel can be rather complicated and messy.
 This illuminates one of the most important lessons about Microsoft Excel: it’s always good to plan ahead.

 Merging different data sets after the fact is always going to cause a few headaches, especially if you’re working with large spreadsheets that have been in use for a long time.
 When you start working with a new workbook, it’s best to consider all possibilities of how the file will be used further down the line.

 Excel is great at making documents that you can refer to and use for an extended period of time, but decisions made early on can cause or prevent problems later.
-For more help with Excel, take a look at how to create an Excel pie chart and our beginner’s guide to Microsoft Excel.
+For more help with Excel, take a look at how to freeze or lock Excel data and our beginner’s guide to Microsoft Excel .

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.